analysiscenter/batchflow/docs/intro/research.rst

 Strictly saying, the whole ``model_config`` with different ``'model_config/body/block/layout'`` is a pipeline parameter but due to a substitution rule of named expressions you can define named expression inside of `dict` or `Config` that is used as action parameter (See :doc:`Named expressions <../intro/named_expr>`).

-Define dataset and train pipeline:
+Define a dataset and train a pipeline:

 .. code-block:: python